omarkhlifi/vrtechq8-website-showcase/README.md

 ---

+# 🔒 Source Code

+The complete source code is proprietary and remains the intellectual property of **VR Tech Q8**.

+This repository is intended solely as a portfolio showcase and contains screenshots and project documentation only.

+No proprietary source code, business logic, or confidential assets are included.

+---

 # 📄 License

-This repository is for portfolio purposes only.
+This repository is provided for portfolio and demonstration purposes only.

-The original source code, assets, branding, and implementation belong exclusively to **VR Tech Q8**.
+All trademarks, branding, source code, product information, and implementation belong exclusively to **VR Tech Q8**.

-No proprietary source code is included in this repository.
+Unauthorized reproduction, redistribution, or commercial use of the original project is prohibited.